PRIOR TO ARRIVAL

 The NATO driver’s license is only valid for three years, and people can drive in countries in NATO and the European Union.
 If an individual’s tour extends beyond three years, they must renew the license.

-After receiving the U.S. Army Garrison Benelux in Schinnen driver's permit, personnel must go to JFC Brunssum Bldg.
+After receiving the U.S. Army Garrison Benelux in Brunssum driver's permit, personnel must go to JFC Brunssum Bldg.
 H-102 to get a NATO driver’s license.
-Personnel must present their Schinnen driver’s permit to get the NATO driver’s license.
+Personnel must present their Brunssum driver’s permit to get the NATO driver’s license.
 No additional testing is required.

 Drivers are expected to keep their U.S. driver’s license and NATO driver’s license with them at all times.